Mclmadden/CB68/Week_6.md

 ```
 `moment` produces a Projection instances, which behave like Quantity objects to allow for easy file saving and conversion to WCS or FITS HDU.

+View moment maps in `matplotlib` as with the original spectral cubes:

+> format figure axes and colorbar

-View moment maps in `matplotlib` --> add contour of continuum source, rather than the contours of the specific moment map (or PV diagram)
+> add contour of continuum source, rather than the contours of the specific moment map (or PV diagram)